-“Procedures” description of the operations to be carried out, the precautions to be taken and measures to be applied directly or indirectly related to the manufacture of medicinal products.
+“Procedures” description of the operations to be carried out, the precautions to be taken and measures to be applied directly or indirectly related to the manufacture of medicinal products;

-“Process Aids” materials, excluding solvents, used as an aid in the manufacture of an intermediate or API that do not themselves participate in a chemical or biological reaction (e.g. filter aid, activated carbon, among others).
+“Process Aids” materials, excluding solvents, used as an aid in the manufacture of an intermediate or API that do not themselves participate in a chemical or biological reaction (e.g. filter aid, activated carbon, among others);

-“Process Control”: sSee In-Process Control.
+“Process Control”: See In-Process Control;

-“Production” all operations involved in the preparation of a medicinal product, from receipt of materials, through processing and packaging, to its completion as a finished product.
+“Production” all operations involved in the preparation of a medicinal product, from receipt of materials, through processing and packaging, to its completion as a finished product;

-“Production” all operations involved in the preparation of an API from receipt of materials through processing and packaging of the API.
+“Production” all operations involved in the preparation of an API from receipt of materials through processing and packaging of the API;

 “Qualification” action of proving and documenting that equipment or ancillary systems are properly installed, work correctly, and actually lead to the expected results.
-Qualification is part of validation, but the individual qualification steps alone do not constitute process validation.
+Qualification is part of validation, but the individual qualification steps alone do not constitute process validation;

 “Qualification” action of proving that any equipment works correctly and actually leads to the expected results.
-The word validation is sometimes widened to incorporate the concept of qualification.
+The word validation is sometimes widened to incorporate the concept of qualification;

-“Quality Assurance (QA)” the sum total sum of the organized arrangements made with the object of ensuring that all APIs are of the quality required for their intended use and that quality systems are maintained.
+“Quality Assurance (QA)” the sum total sum of the organized arrangements made with the object of ensuring that all APIs are of the quality required for their intended use and that quality systems are maintained;

-“Quality assurance” part of quality management focuses on providing confidence that quality requirements will be fulfilled.
+“Quality assurance” part of quality management focuses on providing confidence that quality requirements will be fulfilled;

-“Quality Control (QC)” checking or testing that specifications are met.
+“Quality Control (QC)” checking or testing that specifications are met;

-“Quality control” part of quality management focused on fulfilling quality requirements.
+“Quality control” part of quality management focused on fulfilling quality requirements;

 “Quality Unit(s)” an organizational unit independent of production which fulfills both quality assurance (QA) and quality control (QC) responsibilities.
-This can be in the form of separate QA and QC units or a single individual or group, depending upon the size and structure of the organization.
+This can be in the form of separate QA and QC units or a single individual or group, depending upon the size and structure of the organization;

 “Quality Unit(s)”an organizational unit independent of production which fulfills both Quality Assurance and Quality Control responsibilities.
-This can be in the form of separate QA and QC units or a single individual or group, depending upon the size and structure of the organization.
+This can be in the form of separate QA and QC units or a single individual or group, depending upon the size and structure of the organization;

-“Quarantine” the status of materials isolated physically or by other effective means pending a decision on their subsequent approval or rejection.
+“Quarantine” the status of materials isolated physically or by other effective means pending a decision on their subsequent approval or rejection;

-“Quarantine” the status of starting or packaging materials, intermediate, bulk or finished products isolated physically or by other effective means whilst awaiting a decision on their release or refusal.
+“Quarantine” the status of starting or packaging materials, intermediate, bulk or finished products isolated physically or by other effective means whilst awaiting a decision on their release or refusal;

-“Radiopharmaceutical” any medicinal product which, when ready for use, contains one or more radionuclides (radioactive isotopes) included for a pharmaceutical purpose.
+“Radiopharmaceutical” any medicinal product which, when ready for use, contains one or more radionuclides (radioactive isotopes) included for a pharmaceutical purpose;

-“Raw Material” is a general term used to denote starting materials, reagents, and solvents intended for use in the production of intermediates or APIs.
+“Raw Material” is a general term used to denote starting materials, reagents, and solvents intended for use in the production of intermediates or APIs;

-“Reconciliation” a comparison, making due allowance for normal variation, between the amount of product or materials theoretically and actually produced or used.
+“Reconciliation” a comparison, making due allowance for normal variation, between the amount of product or materials theoretically and actually produced or used;

-“Record” a document stating results achieved or providing evidence of activities performed.
+“Record” a document stating results achieved or providing evidence of activities performed;

-“Recovery” the introduction of all or part of previous batches of the required quality into another batch at a defined stage of manufacture.
+“Recovery” the introduction of all or part of previous batches of the required quality into another batch at a defined stage of manufacture;

 “Reference Standard, Primary” a substance that has been shown by an extensive set of analytical tests to be authentic material that should be of high purity.
-This standard can be: (1) obtained from an officially recognized source, or (2) prepared by independent synthesis, or (3) obtained from existing production material of high purity, or (4) prepared by further purification of existing production material.
+This standard can be: (1) obtained from an officially recognized source, or (2) prepared by independent synthesis, or (3) obtained from existing production material of high purity, or (4) prepared by further purification of existing production material;

-“Reference Standard, Secondary” a substance of established quality and purity, as shown by comparison to a primary reference standard, used as a reference standard for routine laboratory analysis.
+“Reference Standard, Secondary” a substance of established quality and purity, as shown by comparison to a primary reference standard, used as a reference standard for routine laboratory analysis;